polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     > **Note**: On Azure Stack Development Kit systems, it is possible to run Get-AzureStackLog directly from the ASDK host.

-    > **Note**: You have the option of filtering by role as well as specify the time window for which logs should be collected.
-For details, refer to https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-diagnostics
+    > You have the option of filtering by role as well as specify the time window for which logs should be collected.
+For details, refer to https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-diagnostics.

-2. Wait until the cmdlet completes and, in File Explorer, review the content of the C:\Logs folder
+2. Wait until the cmdlet completes and, in File Explorer, review the content of the C:\Logs folder.

     > **Note**: Disregard any error messages during the log collection.